line drawing of an antique fork, knife and plate

 John Horne

-After graduating from the Niagara College Culinary Management program, John worked at Almeida in London, England under the tutelage of Chef Ian Wood for two years.
-With experience at Michelin starred restaurants such as L’Escargot, The Square and the Orrery under his belt, John honed his classic French techniques for seven years as the Senior Sous Chef of Auberge du Pommier, one of Toronto’s most celebrated French restaurants, working under Chef Jason Bangerter.
-With his love of learning always in gear, John returned to Europe to work at Crillon le Brave.
+After completing the Niagara College Culinary Management program, John honed his skills in London, England, working alongside Chef Ian Wood at Almeida.
+His time at Michelin-starred restaurants such as L’Escargot, The Square, and The Orrery sharpened his classic French techniques.
+He later spent seven years as Senior Sous Chef at Auberge du Pommier, under the mentorship of Chef Jason Bangerter, where he further developed his expertise in French cuisine.
+John then returned to Europe, expanding his culinary knowledge at Crillon le Brave.

-John strongly believes wild game and foraged ingredients are integral to defining Canadian food.
-A natural outdoorsman, John grew up hunting with his father and foraging wild leeks and berries with his grandparents.
-In 2016, John appeared in an episode of In The Weeds, which followed his foraging adventures on his family farm.
-The following year, he was featured in the food and farming documentary Before The Plate, which traced 10 Ontario ingredients back to their source.
+John’s passion for wild game and foraged ingredients is deeply rooted in his upbringing.
+As an avid outdoorsman, he grew up hunting and foraging with his family, a tradition that continues to inspire his approach to Canadian food.
+John has appeared in an episode of In The Weeds, which followed his family farm’s foraging adventures, as well as the food and farming documentary Before The Plate, which traced 10 Ontario ingredients back to their source.

 A History of St. James Town’s Cultural Centrepiece